Looking for realistic things to do in Los Angeles with kids? These ideas are both family friendly and fun to do on your

-One of the first “big” amusement parks I took my kids to was Universal Studios.
+One of the first “big” amusement parks I took my kids to was Universal Studios Hollywood.
 It has a variety of rides for both big and little kids and isn’t too large that you can’t see everything in one day.
 Watch special effects shows, take a studio tour on the tram to see how movies are made, and go on age-appropriate rides.

 Visitors of all ages can enjoy the Wizarding World of Harry Potter or Super Nintendo World.
 I also suggest getting a fast pass so you don’t have to wait in line.

 17. Knott’s Berry Farm

-Knott’s Berry Farm in Buena Park is home of Snoopy and the gang.
-This amusement park is small enough that you can actually visit nearly every area in a day (though likely not go on every ride).
+Knott’s Berry Farm in Buena Park is home to Snoopy and the gang.
+This amusement park is small enough that you can visit nearly every area in a day (though likely not go on every ride).

 I was surprised to see that Knott’s has a ton of roller coaster rides, especially geared toward big kids.
 But there’s still plenty to do for little kids, including toddler roller coasters, rides, shows, and entertainment.

-Los Angeles is known for wonderful weather, including the outdoors.
+Los Angeles is known for its wonderful weather, including the outdoors.
 From trail hikes to gardens, below are some of our family favorites to check out:

 19. Sturtevant Falls

-This is one of my favorite hikes, because it boasts a wonderful waterfall at the end.
-You’ll also cross plenty of creeks, and even pass cabins where people actually stay.
+Sturtevant Falls is one of my favorite hikes because it boasts a beautiful waterfall at the end.
+You’ll also cross plenty of creeks and even pass cabins where people stay.
 It’s truly an awe-inspiring hike with plenty to explore, but still doable for kids.

 That said, note that the hike is a 3.3-mile hike, and has a steep uphill climb on your way back to the lot.
 You’ll also have to guide your kids to step on rocks and cross water.
-Baby carriers work great for little ones—otherwise, wait until they’re a good three- or four-years-old to make the trek.
+Baby carriers work great for little ones—otherwise, wait until they’re a good 3-4 years old to make the trek.